G

 • robots.txt rules that disallow AI crawlers such as GPTBot, ClaudeBot, PerplexityBot, or OAI-SearchBot, often added by default or by a plugin nobody revisited

 • Bot-management and firewall rules (Cloudflare and similar) that challenge or block non-browser traffic, which can stop AI crawlers even when robots.txt allows them.
-It is common enough that some marketing blogs publishing AEO advice are themselves unreachable to the crawlers they tell you to court
+We see this regularly in crawler scans: marketing blogs publishing AEO advice that are themselves unreachable to the crawlers they tell you to court

 • JavaScript-only rendering, where the answer lives in client-side script and a crawler that does not execute JavaScript sees a nearly empty page